Featured

 My May 29th blog talked about how Caterpillar had slight bounce last Friday morning and the light volume of option trading on it.
 With the stock going sideways to down all that week playing Call options on it was out of fashion.
 Things changed on Friday June 2nd.
 Caterpillar bounced.
 So here now is a look at how two "out-of-the-money" series of Call options traded on it on Friday.

 Look at the open interest numbers going into Friday.
-Two hundred and ninety one contracts.
-Nobody saw this jump coming which is so strange.
-Once again they were very light.
+Two hundred and ninety five contracts.
 Few traders were expecting the news to come when it did.
 This blog could now go in many directions.
 Last week both Caterpillar and Boeing struggled on the week and option trading volumes dried up.
 My attitude was not to trade, to wait for better days.
 I should have known better, the system is a little bit corrupt.
 Insiders could gain the most from a late Thursday release of good news.
 A one day pop in the next days options.
 That is what happened.
 On Friday the D.J.I. was up over 700 points.
 The one day options on Caterpillar were star performers.
-It was the trade-of-the-year on Caterpillar Calls.
+It was the "trade-of-the-year" on Caterpillar Calls.
 It doesn't look like any of the 100,000 or whatever the number of brokers and analysis there are out were clued into this action.
 So strange. * Also think about this.
 Caterpillar has something like 109,100 employees.
-They should learn to be part of this action.
+I don't understand why there isn't more traders in on this action.

 Comments